 NEED HELP WITH A DOMESTIC VIOLENCE CHARGE?

-Facing a domestic violence charge can be overwhelming, but you don’t have to go through it alone, early legal intervention can significantly change the course of your case.
+Facing a domestic violence charge can be overwhelming, but you don’t have to go through it alone.
+Legal support is available for victims seeking protection from domestic violence, including court orders designed to safeguard your safety.
+Early legal intervention can significantly change the course of your case.
 At Faraj Defence Lawyers we can help you reach favourable outcomes by identifying possible defences, getting charges dropped, preparing strong submissions and running hearings.

-We understand the stress and uncertainty that comes with these charges, out experienced team is dedicated to protecting your rights, guiding you through the legal system, and working hard to achieve the best possible outcome.
+We understand the stress and uncertainty that comes with these charges.
+Our experienced team is dedicated to protecting your rights, supporting victims, guiding you through the legal system, and working hard to achieve the best possible outcome.

 If you or someone you know has been charged with a domestic violence offence, don’t wait.
 Contact Faraj Defence Lawyers today for a confidential consultation and let us help you take the next step forward.